-In youth William of Perth had been fairly wild, yet on arriving at masculinity he dedicated himself completely to the help of God.
+In youth William of Perth had been somewhat wild, yet on arriving at masculinity, he dedicated himself entirely to the help of God.
 A bread cook in terms of their professional career, he was familiar with putting away every 10th portion for poor people.
-He went to Mass every day, and one morning, before it was light, found on the edge of the congregation a neglected youngster, whom he embraced and to whom he showed his exchange.
+He went to Mass every day, and one morning, before it was light, found on the edge of the congregation a neglected youngster whom he embraced and to whom he showed his exchange.

-They remained three days at Rochester and purposed to continue the following day to Canterbury, yet rather David wilfully deceived his sponsor and, with theft in view, felled him with a blow on the head and slit his jugular.
-The body was found by a distraught lady, who plaited a festoon of blossoms and put it first on the top of the cadaver and afterward her own, whereupon the franticness left her.
-On learning her story the priests of Rochester conveyed the body to the church and there covered it.
+They remained three days at Rochester and purposed to continue the following day to Canterbury, yet instead, David wilfully deceived his sponsor and, with theft in view, felled him with a blow on the head and slit his jugular.
+The body was found by a distraught lady, who plaited a festoon of blossoms and put it first on the top of the carcass and afterward her own; after that, the franticness left her.
+On learning her story, the priests of Rochester conveyed the body to the church and there covered it.

 What is Saint William the Patron Saint of?

 William took on the kid, David the Foundling, and showed him baking.
-William likewise made an act of visiting Holy Places.
-On an excursion to Canterbury, David was important for a theft plot thumping William on the head while cutting his throat.
+William of Perth likewise did an act of visiting Holy Places.
+On an excursion to Canterbury, David was necessary for a theft plot thumping William on the head while cutting his throat.
 A distraught lady observed William’s body and placed a honeysuckle festoon on his head.

-St. William of Rochester is the Patron Saint of taken on kids.
+St. William of Rochester is the Patron Saint of taking on kids.
 Otherwise called St. William of Perth, he was brought into the world in Scotland.
-Little is known about his childhood aside from that he was wild.
-A cook, he devoted himself to God and made certain to leave to the side each tenth portion of bread for poor people.
-Going to day to day Mass, he tracked down a neglected youngster at the congregation one day.
+Little is known about his childhood aside from the fact that he was wild.
+A cook, he devoted himself to God and made sure to leave to the side each tenth portion of bread for poor people.
+Going to daily Mass, he tracked down a neglected youngster at the congregation one day.

 The priests of Rochester recovered the body covering it at their basilica.
-Considered a saint since he was felled during a consecrated journey, William’s gala day is May 23.
+Considered a saint since he was felled during a consecrated journey, William’s of Perth gala day is May 23.

 Biography of Saint William